Blargian/Blargian/README.md

 # Hi there 👋

 I'm Shaun and welcome to my little corner of cyberspace.
 Here you can find out a little about me as an engineer and developer, and check out a selection of projects that I am most proud of.
+I began programming in high school but only later really got into it when I began to explore software development out of my own curiosity.
+I hold a bachelor's degree in Electronic Engineering.
+I worked briefly as a junior software dev for 6 months before getting the opportunity to come to the Netherlands.
+I'm currently working as a System Performance Engineer at ASML in the Netherlands.
+In my spare time I continue to code and increase my knowledge.

 ## Featured Projects by technology